-Water is a central resource to all aspects of life and business, therefore water management is a crucial element to ensure sustainable use of resources and safeguard business continuity.
+Water is a central resource to all aspects of life and business.
+Therefore, water management is a crucial element to ensure sustainable use of resources and safeguard business continuity.

 We understand sustainable use of water as the efficient water management practices throughout all stages of our operations, always taking into account the water needs of surrounding communities.

-We emphasized the high priority of this topic in the 2014 fiscal year by endorsing the UN’s “CEO Water Mandate”.
+We emphasized the high priority of the water topic in the 2014 fiscal year by endorsing the UN’s “CEO Water Mandate”.
 This is a special initiative of the UN Secretary-General that aims to promote a positive impact on the ongoing global water crisis by joining forces with global business leaders to advance water sustainability solutions.
 As an endorser, Infineon pledges to show continuing support to water preservation and conservation as seen in our environmental sustainability practices and concretely in the efficient management of water at our production sites.

-Water consumption at Infineon:
+Water Balance at Infineon:

 It's a fact that semiconductor industry in general requires water for production.
-However, at Infineon only a smaller part of the water withdrawal is consumed for that whereas a large part is used for cooling purposes only.
-So, actually approximately 60% of the water withdrawal is returned back to nature with equal or better quality than before.
+However, at Infineon only a small part of the water withdrawal is consumed, whereas a large part is used for cooling purposes only.
+We consider as consumed water those parts, which end up in sewage plants where the water is treated.